chiragbadhe/verify-cyber-cred/README.md

 The project is designed to be deployed as serverless functions.
 The main handler functions are:

-- `/api/balance-of-eth-base`: Checks the balance of a given address
-- `/api/create-tx-base`: Verifies the transaction history of a given address
+- `/api/create-tx-cyber`: check transaction count on cyber in month january 2025

 Both endpoints return a JSON response with the verification result and a signature.

 ## Environment Variables

-- `BASESCAN_API_KEY`: Your Basescan API key for accessing the Basescan API
+- `VERIFIER_PRIVATE_KEY`: Your Basescan API key for accessing the Basescan API
-- `SIGNER_PRIVATE_KEY`: Private key used for signing the verification results

-## API Endpoints (Vercel Functions)

-This project is designed to be deployed as serverless functions using Vercel Functions.
-Each file in the api directory corresponds to a serverless function:

-/api/balance-of-eth-base: Checks the balance of a given address /api/create-tx-base: Verifies the transaction history of a given address

-Both endpoints return a JSON response with the verification result and a signature.

-Please also setup environment values to your vercel.

-## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## License

-MIT
-# verify-cyber-cred